Artificial Intelligence: Smarter machines, smarter marketing – the promise of AI

 - What AI obstacles need to be overcome?

-- How to strike the right balance of human and AI in marketing?
+- How to strike the right balance between humans and AI in marketing?

 You’ll find answers to these questions below.